AFSCME retirees urge investigation of DOGE

 The DOGE-SSA Scandal Unveiled

-In March 2025, two DOGE team members were contacted by a political advocacy group—widely believed to be True the Vote—seeking analysis of state voter rolls to uncover alleged fraud and overturn 2024 election results.
+In March 2025, two DOGE team members were contacted by a political advocacy group — widely believed to be True the Vote — seeking analysis of state voter rolls to uncover alleged fraud and overturn 2024 election results.
 One signed the agreement without agency approval, potentially involving SSA data matching.
 No confirmed data sharing has emerged, but emails hint at requests for access.

-This revelation came in a January 16, 2026, court filing (Case 1:25-cv-00596-ELH), where the Justice Department admitted DOGE's use of unsecured servers like Cloudflare to share sensitive PII of over 1,000 individuals, violating policies.
+This revelation came in a January 16, 2026, court filing (Case 1:25-cv-00596-ELH), where the Justice Department admitted DOGE's use of unsecured servers like Cloudflare to share sensitive PII of over 1,000 individuals, violating agency policies.

 2